 I was always a huge fan of Nippon Saves Inc, i completed it and i wanted more due to the Asian/Jap styled graphics and so on, very few games on the Amiga had such a story/theme.

-Nippon Saves Inc. was and still is quite funny, well designed and with enough locations and style to keep most gamers intrested in it, that is if they’re Adventure game lovers.
+Nippon Saves Inc. was and still is quite funny, well designed and with enough locations and style to keep most gamers interested in it, that is if they’re Adventure game lovers.

-The Amiga box is quite extra ordinary really, it is a thick hard carbon box with a flip case design, and unlike many games on the Amiga, it is stacked with “collectibles”.
+The Amiga box is quite an extraordinary really, it is a thick hard carbon box with a flip case design, and unlike many games on the Amiga, it is stacked with “collectibles”.

 Luckily i managed to take care of the box and all of its stuff for 20+ years now and by the looks of things, the box and its stuff in mint condition is quite rare.